circleci/circleci-docs/jekyll/_cci2/runner-server.md

 [contact us](https://circleci.com/contact/) for more information.

-Each minor version of server is compatible with a specific version of launch-agent.
-The table below enumerates which version of launch-agent to use depending on your version of server:
+Each minor version of server is compatible with a specific version of `circleci-launch-agent`.
+The table below enumerates which version of `circleci-launch-agent` to use depending on your version of server:

 Server version  | Runner